 Price: Free to play

 Adventure Escape is a series of escape games from Haiku Games.
 They are a series of games that follow a protagonist trying to solve a mystery.
 At their core, each game has you solving mysteries and then getting out of danger alive.
-It features decent graphics, simple mechanics, and the story lines aren’t half bad.
+It features decent graphics, simple mechanics, and the storylines aren’t half bad.
 There are nine games in total and each one is free to download.
 There are in-app purchases, but they’re mostly just for stuff like hints.

 All That Remains: Part 1

 All That Remains: Part 1 is one of the newer escape games.
 The main character and his sister are trapped in a secret bunker by their father.
 Your goal is to escape it.
-The game includes a camera function to take picture of clues.
+The game includes a camera function to take pictures of clues.
 It also includes various puzzles, a decent soundtrack, and an auto-save feature.
 The Part 1 portion implies that more titles in the series are coming.
 We certainly hope so because this one was pretty good.
 It’s also relatively inexpensive at $1.49 with no in-app purchases.